-The artist's Embankment of Vasilyevsky Island near the Academy of Arts, see figure 3, provides us with a different view of the Academy, as well as a glimpse of the city in warmer months.
+The artist's Embankment of Vasilyevsky Island near the Academy of Arts is an example of one such early work.
+Dating to around the same time as Catherine the Great Visiting the Ice Mountain, St. Petersburg, it provides us with a different view of the Academy, as well as a glimpse of the city in warmer months.
 A sharpened perspective in both works provides a structured background against which Patersson's figures busily interact.

-Executed on a large scale of 66 x 100 cm, Patersson's oil painting, View of St. Petersburg on the Day of the 100^{th} Anniversary, see figure 4, treats the St. Petersburg cityscape in the same way as one of Canaletto's (1698-1768) Venetian landscapes.
+Executed on a large scale of 66 x 100 cm, Patersson's oil painting, Viewof St. Petersburg on the Day of the 100th Anniversary, treats the St. Petersburg cityscape in the same way as one of Canaletto's (1698-1768) Venetian landscapes.
 In both the painting and the present work, Patersson skilfully presents the viewer with a combination of architectural precision and an historical record of the festive events that occurred in St. Petersburg.
 In the background of both works, the spectator is delighted with open, sweeping perspectives of the ordered city.
 The respective foregrounds, which are filled with a busy array of figures are, however, treated as independent spaces in which Patersson recreates the grandeur of the city's 100th anniversary, and Catherine the Great's attendance at the 'ice-slides', both executed in such an informal way that they almost appear to be everyday events.
 Both works are presented to us in a genre scene format, rather than as history works, thus making them more accessible to the viewer, who is invited to enjoy them on several levels.

-Benjamin Patersson, Catherine the Great Visiting the Ice Mountain, St. Petersburg (Detail)
+Patersson was born c.1748 in Varberg, Sweden.
+The son of a customs' scribe, he was a member of the Society of Painters in Gothenburg, where he studied in the studio of the painter S. Frick.
+In the late 1770s he travelled throughout Poland, Lithuania and Latvia, and then on to Riga in 1784 where he lived and worked.
+Three years later he visited and re-settled in St. Petersburg, where he lived until the end of his life.
+Some twenty of his works were transported from the Hermitage to the Peterhof Palace near St.